MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Readme.md

 # Third-party code and materials

-Some enthusiastic readers sent me the source code or notes that they developed when they studied this book.
-I would like to share the links here and hope they may be helpful to other readers.
+Many enthusiastic readers sent me the source code or notes that they developed when they studied this book.
+I am happy to share the links here and hope they may be helpful to other readers.
 I must emphasize that I have not verified the code.
 If you have any questions, you can directly contact the developers.

 **Python code**